CCALI/a2jauthor/wiki/Dev Environment Docker.md

     seed the db in the 2nd terminal (See below) on first run

-    Terminal 2:
+To run the NodeJS server for templates in Terminal 2:
     cd CAJA
     DEBUG=A2J:* npm run start

+note: you may need to update `config.json` in the `CALI/` directory with an explicit `GUIDES_DIR` path.
+Ex: `  "GUIDES_DIR": "/Users/mitchel/Sites/CALI/userfiles/",` rather than the default `/tmp/userfiles/`.

 To quit either, you can type `Ctrl-c`

 ### Seed the mysql database (first run)
     docker ps